KStateMachine/kstatemachine/docs/index.md

 machine.startFrom(state2)
 ```

+## Multiplatform

+Starting from v0.22.0 KStateMachine is moved to Kotlin Multiplatform.
+More platforms besides JVM will be added.
+_If you need missing platform support please create new GitHub issue._

 ## Consider using Kotlin `sealed` classes

 With sealed classes for states and events your state machine structure may look simpler.
 Try to compare this two samples